amajakai14/mcp-agents/README.md

 ### Running the MCP Server

-To start the FastMCP server:
+To start the MCP agents server:

 ```bash
 just run